hvelab/building-websites-with-gitlab-es/episodes/03-gitlab-pages.md

 you to do in the remote server pretty much anything you do on your local machine.
 We will how some examples on how to run custom build commands through the `.gitlab-ci.yml.` file later on in this lesson.

-> ## Git branches and GitLab CI files
->
-> You can have a distinct `.gitlab-ci.yml` for each project - but you could even have distinct GitLab CI configurations
-> for each branch.
-This means you could test your script in parallel branches before pushing to your master branch.
-> If the build succeeds, you merge.
-If it doesn't, you can make adjustments and try building again without messing up
-> your main branch.
->
-{: .callout}

-> ## Validating the gitlab-ci.yml file
->
-> Before you push any `.gitlab-ci.yml` to your project, you can validate its syntax with the tool called
-> [CI Lint](https://docs.gitlab.com/ee/ci/lint.html).
-You need to be logged into your account to have access to this tool.
-> It's found by navigating to your project's Pipelines: there is a button at the top-right of your screen.
-You can
-> read through the [full documentation](http://doc.gitlab.com/ee/ci/yaml/README.html) for .gitlab-ci.yml for more information.
->
-{: .callout}

 It is time to start configuring our project for deployment.
 In this lesson, we will work on our local instance of the project (in your own computer), to be able to add to each commit changes in multiple files simultaneously.
 To do so, you will need to _clone_ your repository locally, check the [git novice](https://swcarpentry.github.io/git-novice/)